-Praesidium Accreditation for Catholic Religious Institutes does not represent a first step or an initial handling of abuse prevention measures, but rather an evolution in a long-standing effort for those Institutes to clarify their responsibilities, implement best practices, evaluate the extent to which they are meeting defined standards, and communicate to others the steps they are taking to create a safe environment for the people they serve.
+Praesidium Accreditation for Catholic Religious Institutes does not represent a first step or an initial handling of abuse prevention measures but rather an evolution in a long-standing effort for those Institutes to clarify their responsibilities, implement best practices, evaluate the extent to which they are meeting defined standards, and communicate to others the steps they are taking to create a safe environment for the people they serve.

 The Standards are revised every four years.
-Feedback is incorporated from a number of sources: Praesidium’s field experience in assessing more than 100 Religious congregations worldwide and its ongoing work with numerous secular youth-serving organizations; the experiences of Major Superiors; insight from Praesidium’s Advisory Council and Standards Advisory Panel; the viewpoint of civil and canon lawyers; perspective from Review Board members; and research from experts in various fields (psychology, social work and law).
+Feedback is incorporated from a number of sources: Praesidium’s field experience in assessing more than 100 Religious congregations worldwide and its ongoing work with numerous secular youth-serving organizations; the experiences of Major Superiors; insight from Praesidium’s Advisory Council and Standards Advisory Panel; the viewpoint of civil and canon lawyers; a perspective from Review Board members; and research from experts in various fields (psychology, social work, and law).
 In every review, Praesidium seeks for the Standards to further clarify the requirements, reflect developments in Church policy, and incorporate advancements in youth-serving industry standards as a whole.
 Following their original publication in 2004, the Standards were updated in 2008, 2012, 2016, and 2020.

 "I am proud of the work the Catholic Church in the United States has done in the past two decades to protect the vulnerable among us, and I am grateful to have Praesidium as a partner in preventing the sexual abuse of children.
 The process of accreditation makes an indispensable contribution fulfilling our promise to remain vigilant.